5 Important Things to Do After a Car Accident

 If you find yourself in other hazardous conditions, such as near a vehicle leaking fluids or stalled in the middle of a road, do your best to get to safety.
-However, if you suspect you’ve been injured, moving may not be ideal so you don’t further injure yourself.
+However, injured persons should be careful to minimize movement, in order to avoid further injury.

 Call for Help

-Regardless of whether or not you or anyone else is visibly injured, it’s good practice to call for help just in case.
+Regardless of whether anyone appears visibly injured, it’s good practice to call for help just in case.

-An ambulance likely will respond to the call, and you and other accident victims can get checked out or decline treatment.
-A police officer also will be sent to make a report of the accident.
+An ambulance likely will respond to the call.
+You and other accident victims can get checked out or choose to decline treatment.
+A police officer will arrive to make a report of the accident.

 If you are just in a fender-bender accident without injuries, you can call the non-emergency line and ask for just an officer to respond.
 Or, you can appear at the police station within 24 hours to make a report that you can pass along to your insurance company.